eugen8/GrandviewClass2019/Lesson2/readme.md

 # Lesson 2 follow-up

-In the folder you will find two images, a pdf file with an image of what you need to implemnt as HTML and the text I used.
+In this folder you will find two images, a pdf file with an image of what you need to implemnt as HTML and the text I used.

 First let's get the changes I made in this repository into your own fork:

 Go to your GrandviewClass2019 folder
-Pull the parent branch into your local repository, you might need resolve any merge conflicts.
+Pull the parent branch into your local repository, you might need to resolve any merge conflicts.
 ```
 git pull https://github.com/eugen8/GrandviewClass2019 master

 ```
 For more details and commands keep reading.

-This will create a folder called Lesson2
+This should create a folder called Lesson2
 Depending on your text editor registered when you installed github, you might have "VIM" or "EMACS" style editor.

-A quick intro to VIM is here: https://www.tutorialspoint.com/vim/vim_getting_familiar.htm
+A quick intro to VIM is here: https://www.tutorialspoint.com/vim/vim_getting_familiar.htm If everything fails, you can copy/paste the Lesson2 folder and in class we'll figure out the issue.
+Give it a really good try though.

 ***
-Now you should have the pdf file with what your html should look like in the browser.
+Now you should have the pdf file showing you what the final result should look like in the browser.
 The txt file has the text I used, but no html of any kind.
 Your job is to update lesson2.html to look just like the pdf in the browser.
-Small differences are fine, also not too particular about the text, as long as you practice with the html tags.
+Small differences are fine, as long as you practice all those html tags.

 There are no styles in this document.